HaloZero/FEWD_Curriculum_33/Extra_Stuff_I_Can_Use/animation/slides.md

 We can't do it again though, it only shakes once :(

 How do we know if the animation has ended?
+Let's use Javascript to remove the class.

 ```
 	$(".box_1").click(function () {